ptrsoft/ptr-architectures-doc/phase1-spec.md

 # CMDB Population

-We wil add product and env metadata inside Appkube platform from the
+We wil add product/env/modules/ (App & Data) services metadata inside Appkube platform from the UI (manually) where the product and Env is not created from the Appkube automation Engine.
+Every product/env  will have association with Departments.
+Unless a full fledge UI is developed and we have the capability to add environments / modules / app & Data services inside modules, we can have them imported through a JSON